KevinMarquette/kevinmarquette.github.io/_posts/2019-08-11-Powershell-if-then-else-equals-operator.md

 ### !

-You can use `!` as an alias for `-not`, but I prefer to type it out.
+You can use `!` as an alias for `-not`.

 ``` posh
     if ( -not $value ){}
     if ( !$value ){}
 ```

 You will see `!` used more by people that come from another languages like C#.
+I prefer to type it out because I find it hard to see when quickly looking at my scripts.

 ## -and